Find out more about this cardiac catheter procedure to repair a narrowed heart valve.

-A valvuloplasty, also known as balloon valvuloplasty or balloon valvotomy, is a procedure to repair a heart valve that has a narrowed opening.
+A valvuloplasty is a procedure to repair a heart valve that has a narrowed opening.

-In a narrowed heart valve, the valve flaps (leaflets) may become thick or stiff and fuse together (stenosis).
-This reduces blood flow through the valve.
+Four heart valves — the aortic, mitral, tricuspid and pulmonary valves — open and close to let blood flow through the heart.
+In a narrowed heart valve (stenosis), the valve flaps (leaflets) may become thick or stiff and fuse together.
+Valve stenosis reduces blood flow through the valve.

-However, the aortic valve tends to narrow again in adults who've had a valvuloplasty, so the procedure is usually done if you are too sick for surgery or are waiting for a valve replacement.
+The decision to have a valvuloplasty may also depend on the valve affected.
+For example, the aortic valve tends to narrow again in adults who've had a valvuloplasty.
+So the procedure is usually done if you're too sick for surgery or are waiting for a valve replacement.

-Valvuloplasty may improve blood flow through your heart and reduce your symptoms.
+Valvuloplasty may improve blood flow through the heart and reduce symptoms.
 However, the valve may narrow again.
 You may need to have another valvuloplasty or other heart procedure, such as valve repair or replacement, in the future.